The Chelan Rustlers Saddle Club . .

 . . .
 Buy the Land

-In late 1954, the members decided to purchase the leased land and made an offer of $1,200 to the IOOF.
+In late 1954, the members decided to purchase the land and made an offer of $1,200 to the IOOF.
 The offer was accepted and the Chelan Rustlers Saddle Club became the new owner of the 40-acres that housed their growing organization.

 Plans to build corrals took shape in 1954-57 as did staking out areas for an arena, play area, training and riding track.
 Even with the ongoing work, the members, never forgot their passion to venture out regularly on horseback around the mountains and orchards of Chelan and Manson.